 When conservative pain management methods have been exhausted, surgery to reduce pain caused by foraminal stenosis is typically recommended.
 A foraminotomy is the typical procedure offered by doctors, but at NJ Spine & Orthopedic, our doctors specialize in an advanced procedure called a laminoforaminotomy to effectively eliminate pain.

-If you or someone you love is possibly suffering from foraminal stenosis, try our Treatment Check Tool to find out if this treatment is right for you.
+If you or someone you love is possibly suffering from foraminal stenosis, try our Candidacy Verification tool to find out if this treatment is right for you.